Anawalt Logo

 Worm Composting for Beginners

-I believe any and everyone is capable of practicing vermicomposting (worm composting).
+I believe anyone and everyone is capable of practicing vermicomposting (worm composting).
 Even those limited on space, living in a small apartment.
-Whether you’re creating soil for an entire farm or your house plants and windowsill herb garden, the benefits are endless.
+Whether you’re creating soil for an entire farm or your houseplants and windowsill herb garden, the benefits are endless.
 I’m going to teach you the basics of vermiculture and walk you through everything you need to know!

 Also, for all you visual learners, check out the video about setting up the bin at the bottom of the page!